brikis98/yevgeniy-brikman-homepage/_posts/2018-08-12-the-10-to-1-rule-of-writing-and-programming.md

 My guess is that these two factors roughly cancel out.
 It won't be exact, of course, and the actual ratio may be 8:1 or 12:1, but the order of magnitude is probably correct, and 10:1 is easier to remember.

+#### Update, 08/14/18

+GitHub user [Decagon](https://github.com/Decagon) created a repo called [hofs-churn](https://github.com/Decagon/hofs-churn) that contains a Bash script to easily calculate code churn for your Git repos.
+He also ran it across a variety of open source repos such as React.js, Vue, Angular, RxJava, and many others, and the results are pretty interesting!